New Song School Of The Arts

 THE LEARNING PROCESS:

 At New Song School of the Arts, brass instruction follows a structured yet flexible approach, allowing students to progress at their own pace while mastering the essential skills necessary for proficient brass playing.
 Each lesson is tailored to individual goals, but all students build a strong foundation in key areas such as sight reading, rhythm, technique, music theory, ear training, and performance.
+For both children and adults, lessons include:

 Sight Reading